openebs/website/website/src/blogs/openebs-on-the-growth-path-releases-0-3.md

 ---
 title: OpenEBS on the Growth Path!
 Releases 0.3
 author: Kiran Mova
 author_info: Contributor and Maintainer OpenEBS projects.
 Chief Architect MayaData.
 Kiran leads overall architecture & is responsible for architecting, solution design & customer adoption of OpenEBS.
 tags: Jupyter Notebook, Kubernetes, OpenEBS, Postgresql, Storage Containers
 date: 29-06-2017
 excerpt: It gives me immense pleasure to watch this baby (OpenEBS) successfully cross another milestone with its 0.3 release.
+not_has_feature_image: true
 ---

 It gives me immense pleasure to watch this baby (OpenEBS) successfully cross another milestone with its 0.3 release.
 OpenEBS 0.3 not only marks the delivery of additional functionality but also comes with an all-rounded growth.